hashicorp/terraform-aws-consul-ecs/examples/dev-server-ec2/README.md

 To explore Consul and the sample application, see the [Fargate Example README](https://github.com/hashicorp/terraform-aws-consul-ecs/blob/main/examples/dev-server-fargate/README.md#explore).

+### Transparent proxy

+ECS on EC2 now supports deploying tasks in the [transparent proxy](https://developer.hashicorp.com/consul/docs/k8s/connect/transparent-proxy) mode where you no longer need to explicitly add the sidecar proxy's local listener as an upstream for the client application.
+By default, `enable_transparent_proxy` variable defaults to `true`.
+You need to manually disable this for Fargate based deployments.

 ## Cleanup

 Once you've done testing, be sure to clean up the resources you've created: